DUAL ENROLLMENT REGISTRATION UNDERWAY FOR 2020-2021 SCHOOL YEAR!

-WCHS has over 140 students participating in the MOWR Program for the 2017-2018 school year.
+WCHS has over 140 students participating in the Dual Enrollment for the 2017-2018 school year.
 This is almost double the participation from the year before.
-Also, WCHS is proud to offer several MOWR classes on the high school's campus with Southern Regional Technical College and Albany State University.
+Also, WCHS is proud to offer several Dual Enrollment classes on the high school's campus with Southern Regional Technical College and Albany State University.

-To learn more about MOWR, please read the information below and browse the documents and resources under the "Quick Links" section.
+To learn more about Dual Enrollment, please read the information below and browse the documents and resources under the "Quick Links" section.
 The GADOE web page has a wealth of information and documents for students and parents to explore.
-WCHS has a MOWR handbook that addresses specifics related to policies and procedures of the high school.
+WCHS has a Dual Enrollment handbook that addresses specifics related to policies and procedures of the high school.
 Students and parents can also find a helpful self-assessment in the handbook that checks for college readiness.

-Dual Enrollment, formerly known as Move on When Ready (MOWR) provides high school students with the opportunity to take college-level courses and earn credit toward both a high school diploma and a college degree.
+Dual Enrollment, formerly known as Move on When Ready (MOWR), provides high school students with the opportunity to take college-level courses and earn credit toward both a high school diploma and a college degree.

 - Available for all high school grade levels without an age limit

 - Once approved, may enroll full or part-time in approved credit-bearing college courses

 - Courses may be taken before, during, or after regular school hours on the college campus, online, or at WCHS

 - No charge for tuition, mandatory fees, and required books, providing a huge cost savings for parents and students.
 Exceptions may be lab fees.